-To calculate forces correctly, you must also Configure the Power Source correctly.
+To calculate forces correctly, you must Configure the Power Source(s) correctly.

-We use the Configure Power Source dialog-box to make sure the correct element(for example, a Part) transfers the 'power' to each degree-of-freedom in a kinematic-chain.
+We use the Configure Power Source dialog-box to make sure each kinematic-chain receives its Power from the correct element(s).

 Power-Source elements can be:

-The Configure Power Source dialog-box opens.
+The Configure Power Source dialog-box is now open.

 There are two tabs in the dialog-box: